 Then there’s the issue of portrait (vertical) or landscape (horizontal) formats.

-Again most buyers automatically choose 3 of the same, three portraits or 3 landscapes.
+Again most buyers automatically choose 3 of the same format, three portraits, or 3 landscapes.
+In my experience, they prefer their images to be vertical.

 Sometimes you have to point out the obvious, don’t take things for granted.

-#3 Make Big Posters to Advertise Your Smaller Sized Art
+Tip 3: Make Big Posters to Advertise Your Smaller-Sized Art

 My most effective strategy for catching the eye of passing trade is to hang up 3 large posters of my most popular prints.